Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, and universal life products.

 Universal Life insurance Age Limit

 Universal life is a form of permanent life insurance with flexible premiums and cash value accumulation.
-Unlike whole life insurance, you can adjust your premiums if so inclined.
+Unlike whole life insurance, you can adjust your premiums.
 Universal life policies are generally used as a financial tool for tax-deferred growth combined with the benefit of life insurance protection.

 You’ll have to take a medical exam to get a new policy at age 85.
-At age 80 and younger, there are plenty of no-exam options.
+At age 80 and younger, there are many no-exam options.

 Frequently Asked Questions